 He is a fellow of the American Association for the Advancement of Science (AAAS), the Association for Computing Machinery (ACM), the British Computer Society (BCS), the Institute of Electronics and Electrical Engineers (IEEE), and a US Department of Energy Office of Science Distinguished Scientists Fellow.
 He has received the BCS Lovelace Medal and the IEEE Babbage, Goode, and Kanai Awards.
 He has received honorary doctorates from the University of Canterbury, New Zealand, and CINVESTAV, Mexico.

 About the Ken Kennedy Award

 ACM and IEEE CS co-sponsor the Kennedy Award, which was established in 2009 to recognize substantial contributions to programmability and productivity in computing and significant community service or mentoring contributions.
 It was named for the late Ken Kennedy, founder of Rice University’s computer science program and a world expert on high-performance computing.
 The Kennedy Award carries a US $5,000 honorarium endowed by IEEE CS and ACM.
-The award will be formally presented to Foster in November at the International Conference for High Performance Computing, Networking, Storage and Analysis (SC22).at The International Conference for High-Performance Computing, Networking, Storage and Analysis (SC22).
+The award will be formally presented to Foster in November at the International Conference for High Performance Computing, Networking, Storage and Analysis (SC22).